passedout/lets-undeniable/README.md

 - [ExordiumX](https://github.com/ExordiumX) - Scammed many people for huge amount of $.
 For example skidded (DMDGO By: V4NSH4J) and later even started scamming since there came new updates for dmdgo.
 Danke vanish for ur sexy art work.
 - [TT-Tutorials](https://github.com/TT-Tutorials) - lol this kid resell my tools and skid github ~ Vichy | Skid and owns skid community ~ Karma
 - [Anarchy skid list](https://github.com/master7720/anarchy-skid-list)
 - [Vichy](https://github.com/Its-Vichy) - Scammed allot of people for his skid services for example recently these 2 people paid vichy in total of 2700$ for a private gen but it wasn't working and vichy refused to help them or even check on it and later even blocked them.
-If you would like to donate to these people here is their Adresses:
+If you would like to donate to these people here are their Adresses:
 - @Hawkey2525 (<~~ on telegram) addresses:
 - Btc: bc1q3gq8swx0t3wlqygzx9hrkus6razfnk6cyzkfhx
 - Ltc: LPWyuasdHJ6Yb31N2e9tL7MhLCEoFMNTKX